mrya-lang/Mrya/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vunerability or security issue in Mrya, please report it **privately** to avoid abuse or exploitation before a fix is released.
+If you find a vulnerability or security issue in Mrya, please report it **privately** to avoid abuse or exploitation before a fix is released.

 ### How to report
 - Email: `sharkblocks00@gmail.com`